TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

         ```
     1. A permanent fix is to reboot the computer, pressing the UEFI/BIOS key (F2 in Acer and Dell, F10 in HP) and rearrange the bootloader order to prioritize the one located in the Ubuntu partition.

-1. Fix secondary display white screen issue.
+1. Fix secondary display issue.
-    1. After logging into the system, if we find the secondary display shows a white screen, it's probably because we lack the Nvidia driver.
+    1. After logging into the system, if we find the secondary display has issue like no signal or white screen, it's probably because we lack the Nvidia driver.
 We can fix it by installing the driver.
         ```bash
         ubuntu-drivers devices # List recommended drivers.
-        sudo apt install nvidia-driver-550
-        sudo reboot # Reboot to apply the changes.
+        sudo apt install nvidia-driver-<DRIVER_VERSION> # Or use "sudo ubuntu-drivers autoinstall" to install recommended drivers. reboot # Reboot to apply the changes.
+        ```

+1. Fix root fs mount failure.
+    1. When we boot up the computer, if we see error message like "kernel panic - unable to mount root fs on unknown-block(0,0)", this means the current kernel's initramfs is broken.
+We can fix it by updating the initramfs.
+        ```bash
+         # Reboot.
+Choose "Advanced options for Ubuntu".
+Log into the system with another kernel.
+        sudo update-initramfs -u -k <BROKEN_INITRAMFS_KERNEL_VERSION>
+        sudo update-grub
+        reboot
         ```

 ### Package manager